Transmission (mechanical device): Noise and vibration

 Gearboxes are often a major source of noise and vibration in vehicles and stationary machinery.
 Higher sound levels are generally emitted when the vehicle is engaged in lower gears.
 The design life of the lower ratio gears is shorter, so cheaper gears may be used, which tend to generate more noise due to smaller overlap ratio and a lower mesh stiffness etc. than the helical gears used for the high ratios.
 This fact has been used to analyze vehicle-generated sound since the late 1960s, and has been incorporated into the simulation of urban roadway noise and corresponding design of urban noise barriers along roadways.

 Gear design

 Gears are machine elements aimed to transmit power, their proper design is defined by standard.

 The standard ISO 6336 and AGMA 2001 provide informations regarding the design procedure and define calculation method to verify if gears are safe with respect to different failure mechanism.

 Without a correct design and manufacturing of the gears the transmission could present low efficiency, high NVH and low lifetime.

-Gears present several failure mechanism, which are: wear, scuffing, pitting, micro-pitting, tooth flank fracture and tooth root fatigue fracture.
+Gears present several failure mechanisms, which are: wear, scuffing, pitting, micro-pitting, tooth flank fracture and tooth root fatigue fracture.

 These mechanisms are due to several phenomena: friction, contact (Hertzian pressure, sliding/rolling), bending fatigue and lack of lubrication.
 All these phenomena can happen simultaneously and they lead to the failure of the gearbox.